 Continuing with your Studies

-When teaching recommences in semester one, some of your lectures will continue to take place in the Virtual Learning Environment (VLE) and your lecturers will also share with you notes, reading lists and assignments via the VLE.
-Students based in Grangegorman, Aungier Street, and Bolton Street will attend their online classes on Brightspace while students in Blanchardstown and Tallaght will attend their online classes on Moodle.
+When teaching begins in semester one, some of your lectures will take place in the VLE, and your lecturers will also share with you notes, reading lists and assignments via this virtual learning environment.
+Students based in Grangegorman, Aungier Street, and Bolton Street will attend their online classes on Brightspace, while students in Blanchardstown and Tallaght will attend their online classes on Moodle.

 How to log in to Brightspace